vivaria/edisonrul.ing/docs/source/cards/m/mermaid-knight.md

 ### Card Rulings

-●Mermaid Knight can attack twice if Maiden of the Aqua is making the field treated as Umi.
+*   Mermaid Knight can attack twice if Maiden of the Aqua is making the field treated as Umi.
-●If you declare your second attack with Mermaid Knight, and Umi is destroyed during the Battle Step, a replay occurs and you can't attack a second time with Mermaid Knight.
+*   If you declare your second attack with Mermaid Knight, and Umi is destroyed during the Battle Step, a replay occurs and you can't attack a second time with Mermaid Knight.
-●If there is no Umi on the field and Mermaid Knight attacks, then you Special Summon Maiden of the Aqua to treat the field as Umi, you can attack a second time.
+*   If there is no Umi on the field and Mermaid Knight attacks, then you Special Summon Maiden of the Aqua to treat the field as Umi, you can attack a second time.